machine learning +

 parent_b.add_node("validator", validation_subgraph) # same object, different parent

-Each parent invokes its own instance.
-There’s no shared state between parents.
+Each parent runs its own copy.
+No state bleeds between them.

-Negligible.
-The overhead is one function call per subgraph invocation — microseconds compared to the milliseconds your nodes spend on LLM calls or data processing.
-I’ve never seen subgraph overhead be the bottleneck in any pipeline.
+Barely.
+The overhead is one function call per subgraph run — microseconds compared to the milliseconds your nodes spend on LLM calls or data work.
+In my experience, subgraph overhead has never been the bottleneck.

-When you have several stateful subgraphs, each needs its own storage space so checkpoints don’t collide.
-LangGraph handles this automatically for directly mounted subgraphs by assigning unique namespaces based on the node name you provide in add_node().
-For wrapper-invoked subgraphs, you’d need to pass separate checkpointer instances or configure namespaces manually.
+Each stateful subgraph needs its own storage space.
+For direct mounts, LangGraph assigns a unique namespace based on the node name you pass to add_node().
+For wrapper-based subgraphs, you would pass separate checkpointer instances or configure namespaces by hand.

 References